So, you’ve decided to become a certified life coach!

 If you’re looking to go old-school, then Coach U is the program for you.

-Considered to be one of the “OG” coaching programs, Coach U’s Core Essentials Program is a 77-hour program that will certify you to International Coaching Federation standards.
+Considered one of the “OG” coaching programs, Coach U’s Core Essentials Program is a 77-hour program that will certify you to International Coaching Federation standards.

-Though Coach U Core Essentials is nowhere near as comprehensive as the IPEC’s course, you’ll be able to complete it within a shorter timeframe.
-However, you will still need to allocate a minimum of 6 months to complete the course in full, so keep that in mind.
+Though Coach U Core Essentials is nowhere near as comprehensive as the IPEC’s course, you can complete it within a shorter timeframe.
+However, you will still need to allocate a minimum of 6 months to complete the course fully, so keep that in mind.

-What’s good about this program is that it’s self paced and you can pick and choose just how much coaching training you do.
-Though the basic program provides 77 hours of training, you can choose to enroll in elective courses to advance your life coaching skills.
+What’s good about this program is that it’s self-paced, and you can pick and choose just how much coaching training you do.
+Though the basic program provides 77 hours of training, you can enroll in elective courses to advance your life coaching skills.

-This life coach certification is great for someone looking for a career change who doesn’t necessarily have the time to commit full time to becoming a professional certified coach.
-You can lead a dual life and self study while continuing to work at your current job.
-Or perhaps, you’re not looking for a new career and to start a coaching business but want to learn the core competencies of coaching to incorporate into your current role.
+This life coach certification is great for someone looking for a career change who doesn’t necessarily have the time to commit full-time to becoming a professional certified coach.
+You can lead a dual life and self-study while continuing to work at your current job.
+Or perhaps you’re not looking for a new career and to start a coaching business but want to learn the core coaching competencies to incorporate into your current role.

-Also, as the Core Essentials Program is almost entirely an online training, you’re able to take it from anywhere in the world.
+Also, as the Core Essentials Program is almost entirely online, you can take it from anywhere in the world.

-Not one hundred percent sure about whether you want to start your life coaching journey and invest a lot of money in a course yet?
-Coach U also offers taster courses to give you an idea of what it’s like to study with them.
+Not sure whether you want to start your life coaching journey and invest a lot of money in a course yet?
+Coach U also offers taster courses to give you an idea of what studying with them is like.
 You may decide to use the taster course for your own personal growth, or you can use the credits you earn towards Coach U certification programs in the future.
-It’s a top pick if you want to get a taster and some hands on experience before you decide to make a full-blown career change.
+It’s a top pick if you want to get a taste and some hands-on experience before you decide to make a full-blown career change.

 Best life coach certification for: A fully comprehensive program run by coaches

-Another great accredited coach training program is the one offered by the Coach Training Institute (CTI).
+Another great accredited coach training program is the one offered by the Co-Active Training Institute (CTI).

-Fun fact – the guys that founded the CTI are pioneer life coaches themselves, so have huge levels of experience between them.
-Though the coaches at CTI tend to utilize their own methods quite a bit, this is hardly surprising.
-I mean, they HAVE been running their programs for over 20 years, so if it’s lived experience that you’re after, then these guys should be your go-to.
+Fun fact: The guys who founded the CTI are pioneer life coaches, so they have a high level of experience in the industry.
+The coaches at CTI tend to bring in their own methods quite a bit, which is hardly surprising.
+I mean, they HAVE been running their programs for over 20 years, so if it’s the lived experience that you’re after, then these guys should be your go-to.

 If it ain’t broke…

-In short, if you’re looking to join the big leagues, then you really can’t go wrong with the CTI.
-With an extensive number of graduates and a great global reputation, your certification is sure to hold up.
-What’s more, the CTI was the very first school to receive an ICF certification, and the founders of the institute had a large say in the creation of the ICF.
+In short, if you’re looking to join the big leagues, you can’t go wrong with the CTI.
+With an extensive number of graduates and a great global reputation, your certification will surely hold up.
+What’s more, the CTI was the very first school to receive an ICF certification, and the institute’s founders had a large say in how ICF was shaped.
 Cool, huh?

 There are 3 phases to the CTI courses: